 It’s always best to try to boost your collagen naturally through whole foods.
-Some of the most effective plant-based collagen boosting herbs and foods are:
+Some of the most effective plant-based collagen-boosting herbs and foods are:

 There are so many supplements on the market, it can be completely overwhelming.
 The most important thing to look for when choosing a vegan collagen supplement or powder is plant-based ingredients that promote collagen production.
-These are some vegan collagen boosters we recommend.
+These are some vegan collagen options we recommend.

 Vitamin C is a powerhouse of anti-aging benefits and has been shown to encourage collagen production.
 So when seeking vegan collagen options, look for Vitamin C as a dominant ingredient.

 This Purity Vegan Collagen Builder promotes healthy skin, hair, and nails with Biotin, Lutein, and an array of antioxidants.

 Having your collagen in powder form is convenient and has its benefits.
 This vegan powder is a great source of Vitamin C, bamboo extract, and other plant collagen boosters.

 This highly rated Rae Vegan Collagen Boost powder supports natural collagen production for healthy hair, skin and nails!
 Mix it up with 8 oz of water or your favorite milk (Coconut milk, rice milk, almond milk, or oat milk); it’s that easy to mix up and drink on the go!